midpoint-2/midpoint-2/README.md

-# MIDPOINT2
+# MIDPOINT 2.0

-An app for connecting with friends through geocoding.
+An app to connect with friends through geocoding.

 New features: